This post about binge eating disorder contains sections about:

 - Arrange your surroundings.
 For some people the presence of certain foods can cause binges.
 Hold snack items enticing away from home or restrict your access to those products the best you can.

 - Get enough nutrients for your brain.
 Just because you may consume a lot through binges doesn’t imply that you eat the kinds of food that provide all the essential nutrients.

 - Stay connected.
 Self-harm happens in isolation.
-Don’t get isolated from caring for family members and friends who want to see you getting healthy.
+Don’t isolate from caring for family members and friends who want to see you healthy.
 Understand that they have a heart for your best interests.